bagrinsergiu/BitBlox-KB/publishing/third-party-domains/crazy-domains/index.rst

 		|bitblox-dns-settings|

-18. If your records are enetered correctly, the **Current Data** will be green
+18. If your records are entered correctly, the **Current Data** will be green

     .. class:: screenshot